 In Data view, you can inspect, explore, and understand data in your Power BI Desktop model.
 It's different from how you view tables, columns, and data in the Query Editor.
 The data in Data view is already loaded into the model.

 When you're modeling your data, sometimes you want to see what's actually in the rows and columns of a table, without creating a visual on the report canvas.
-This is especially true when you're creating measures and calculated columns, or you need to identify a data type or data category.
+This fact is especially true when you're creating measures and calculated columns, or you need to identify a data type or data category.

 Switch to Model view by selecting the following icon: .

 Model view shows all of the tables and columns in your model, and the relationships between them.
 From here you can view, change, and create relationships.